CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Child subtree availability is used to determine whether files for child subtrees exist before making network requests.
 If a child subtree availability bit is 0, any network request for that subtree must be skipped.

-## Subtree JSON Files
+## Subtree Files

-A **subtree JSON file** describes where the availability information for a single subtree is stored.
+A **subtree file** is a binary file that contains availability information for a single subtree.
+It includes two main portions:

-Each subtree JSON file contains the following information:
+* The **subtree JSON** which describes how the availability data is stored.

-* The URI of a bitstream for tile availability (if not `constant`)
+* A binary array for storing availability bitstreams as needed.

-* The URI of a bitstream for content availability (if not `constant`)
+The subtree JSON describes where the availability information for a single subtree is stored.
+It includes:

-* The URI of a bitstream for child subtree availability (if not `constant`)
+* a bitstream for tile availability

-## Subtree Binary Files
+* a bitstream for content availability (if at least one tile has content)

-A **subtree binary file** is a binary file that stores a single subtree and binary data associated with it.
+* A bitstream for child subtree availability

 ### Buffers and Buffer Views